 Hives tend to appear in clusters, and could appear anywhere on the skin.
 They could either appear in one concentrated area or all over the body.

 Clusters of hives may cause skin areas to look blotchy.
 If areas of baby's skin look red and blotchy, check to see if parts of these blotches are raised.
 If they have raised areas, they are probably hives.

-But sometimes, food allergies cause skin redness without hives.
+Sometimes, though, food allergies cause skin redness without hives (redness with no raised rash).
 This redness may appear around the mouth area, or on other areas of the face, because this is near where baby first came in contact with the allergen.
-If so,the red spots will also be itchy.
+If so, the red spots will also be itchy.